-Approximately 95 million cups of coffee are consumed every day in the UK according to the British Coffee Association, and there's a host of home espresso machines designed to replicate the results of those used in commercial coffee houses; great news for budding baristas or anyone looking to save money on buying them while out-and-about.
+Approximately 98 million cups of coffee are consumed every day in the UK according to the British Coffee Association, and there's a host of home espresso machines designed to replicate the results of those used in commercial coffee shops.

-There's also more than one type of home espresso machine for making barista-style coffee so we've explained the different types below.
-Although some machines will grind the beans freshly for you (these are broadly known as bean to cup coffee machines) there are alternative ways to achieve this without splashing out.
-Our guide to the best coffee grinders is a great place to find some manual and electric options.
-With practice and a supply of freshly-ground coffee, there’s no reason why you can't achieve excellent espresso coffee in the classic Italian tradition at home.
+There's also more than one type of home espresso machine for making barista-style coffee, so we've explained the different types below.
+Although some machines will grind the beans freshly for you (these are broadly known as bean-to-cup coffee machines), there are alternative ways to achieve this without splashing out.
+Read on for our top picks, and for more recommendations, check out our guide to picking the best coffee machine for your home.

 Best espresso machines at a glance